felix91gr/swift-linuxSetup/README.md

 ```
 If you wanna know how and why to use the REPL, go [here](https://swift.org/lldb/#why-combine-the-repl-and-debugger).
 To exit the REPL, press `Ctrl + D`.

-If all went well, now you're ready to use Swift in Linux.
+If all went well, **now you're ready to use Swift in Linux!**.
 If you want to setup the SDE (Swift Development Environment), follow the rest of the tutorial.

 ## 3) SDE

 [SDE](https://github.com/jinmingjian/sde), or Swift Development Environment, is a great plugin for Swift development in Linux using VSCode.
-It is made and mantained by the awesome [Jin Ming Jian](https://github.com/jinmingjian).
+It is made and mantained by the awesome [Jin Mingjian](https://github.com/jinmingjian).
 It features:

 * Syntax highlighting
 * Autocomplete
 * Error checking and highlighting

-For now, I can only provide the *Docker-based* steps.
-Sorry about that, when I manage to reliably have a *native* install of SDE, I will post it here.
-Given that Swift 3.1 is around the corner, it should get easier to get it done correctly the native way.
+*Note: For now, I can only provide the "Docker-based" steps.
+Sorry about that, when I manage to reliably have a "native" install of SDE, I will post it here.
+Given that Swift 3.1 is around the corner, it should be getting easier to make it work the native way.*

-Anyway.
-Let's get to it.
+Anyway. **Onwards!**.

 ### 3.1) Docker

-You'll need Docker for this.
+You'll need **Docker** for this.
 Docker is a lightweight virtualization tool, which allows us to have a linux VM with high performance and low memory and CPU footprint.
 We'll use it to have a *Docker Container* which will run **Source Kite**, the backend of SDE.

 But first, we'll have to install and configure Docker.
 For that, run: